primatejs/primate/docs/modules/sessions.md

 # Sessions

-The [Session module][repository] adds cookie-based sessions to your application.
+The [session module][repository] adds cookie-based sessions to your application.

 ## Install